yang521/yang521.github.io/_pages/about.md

   5. Energy-stable computations for copolymers in irregular regions.
 * Image Processing and Volume Reconstruction:
   1. Maximum principle-preserving numerical methods for phase-field models of image segmentation;
-  2. Uncondditionally stable numerical methods for phase-field models of 3D volume reconstruction;
+  2. Unconditionally stable numerical methods for phase-field models of 3D volume reconstruction;
   3. Lattice Boltzmann-Threshold dynamics methods for image proccessing.
 * Numerical Methods for Partial Differential Equations:
   1. Error estimations of convex splitting-type methods for the Swift-Hohenberg equations;